 Proving the power of PARP inhibitors

-Fast forward to the present day, and all this work eventually led to the OlympiAD trial, led by Dr Mark Robson from Memorial Sloan Kettering Cancer Center in the USA, which announced its first results at the 2017 Annual Meeting of the American Society of Clinical Oncology, and in a research paper in the prestigious New England Journal of Medicine.
+All this work eventually led to the OlympiAD trial, led by Dr Mark Robson from Memorial Sloan Kettering Cancer Center in the USA, which announced its first results in 2017.
 This trial tested in patients the ideas that were first proved in the lab by Breast Cancer Now scientists and others.

 The work continues